KeepWannabe/InformationGatheringTools/README.md

-# InformationGatheringTools
+# Simply Information Gathering Tools
 Simple Tool For Information Gathering Project

-This Tools Made By Bash Scripting, Coded by Agus Setya R | IndoXploit
+This Tools Made By Bash Scripting, Coded by IndoXploit TEAM